octue/terraform-octue-twined-core/README.md

-# terraform-octue-twined-static
+# terraform-octue-twined-core
-A partner terraform module to terraform-octue-twined providing static resources.
+A partner terraform module to terraform-octue-twined-cluster providing core resources.